Introducing Standard I-9

 Research increasingly involves multiple organizations, and organizations will soon be required more than ever to work together to share oversight of research.
 The National Institutes of Health’s recent policy on single institutional review board (IRB) review and upcoming requirements in the revised Common Rule reflect the growing trend in this area.

-Standard I-9 brings together all of AAHRPP’s requirements when sharing IRB or ethics committee oversight, and helps organizations implement new NIH and Common Rule requirements for shared oversight of research.
-In addition to IRB or Ethics Committee review, Standard I-9 covers other responsibilities, such as oversight of conflicts of interest, radiation safety, biosafety, and other ancillary reviews.
+Standard I-9 brings together all of AAHRPP’s requirements when sharing IRB or Ethics Committee (EC) oversight, and helps organizations implement new NIH and Common Rule requirements for shared oversight of research.
+In addition to IRB or EC review, Standard I-9 covers other responsibilities, such as oversight of conflicts of interest, radiation safety, biosafety, and other ancillary reviews.

 The new standard was developed with extensive input from an advisory group established by AAHRPP in June 2016.
 The group included representatives from universities, hospitals, research consortia, and independent IRBs.
 In addition to the significant, hands-on role played by the working group, AAHRPP also invited comments from external readers, members of the AAHRPP Council on Accreditation, and AAHRPP’s Board of Directors.